Our school aim is for all our students to have a minimum 95% attendance.

-Students should arrive in their form rooms for Am registration by 8.45am, there is a warning bell at 8.40am.
-They should then be in lesson one by 8.50am.
-If they are later than this they will receive a late mark.
-Anyone who arrives in school after 8.50am must go straight to period one and their name will be passed to the Pastoral Co-ordinator.
+Students should arrive in their form rooms for A.M. registration by 8.40am, there is a warning bell at 8.38am.
+They should then be in Lesson 1 by 8.50am.
+If they are later than this, they will receive a late mark.
+Anyone who arrives in school after 8.50am must go straight to Period 1 and their name will be passed to the Pastoral Co-ordinator.

 Students will receive appropriate Sanctions for continual lateness and parents may be invited to attend a meeting at the school to discuss how we can support your child's punctuality.

 If a student arrives after 9.30am without a valid reason this will be recorded as an unauthorised absence.
-If your child has 6 of these unauthorised absences in a 6 week period this will be referred to the local authority and a Fixed Penalty Notice may be issued if there is no improvement.
+If your child has six of these unauthorised absences in a six-week period, this will be referred to the local authority and a Fixed Penalty Notice may be issued if there is no improvement.

 If for some reason you know that your child is going to be late to school in advance, please contact the Attendance Office